Sir Michael Rocks: 2011–13: Solo mixtapes

 On April 6, 2012, he released the mixtape Premier Politics 1.5, which included songs he'd originally intended for Premier Politics.
 Contributing producers and featured artists included Cardo, Tye Hill, Brandun DeShay, Cookin' Soul, Like, his close friend Tris J, Shorty K, and Chuck Inglish.
-Stated Hot New Hip Hop, Sir Michael Rocks's future brightens with every new release, and Premier Politics 1.5 certainly isn't an exception.
+As stated in Hot New Hip Hop, "Sir Michael Rocks's future brightens with every new release, and Premier Politics 1.5 certainly isn't an exception.
 It's a fitting addition to a solid catalogue."

 His mixtape Lap of Lux was released on August 2, 2012.
 Lap of Lux feature appearances from Mac Miller, Rockie Fresh, and Casey Veggies along with production from Hit-Boy and Inglish.
 For the Lap of Lux track "Reservations" he collaborated with actress and singer Teyana Taylor to shoot a music video, which later premiered on MTV in December 2012.
 He toured in the fall of 2012 with Mac Miller, and for the second part of the year toured with Pac Div.
 Rocks released an 8-track follow-up mixtape, Lap of Lux 1.5, in December 2012, with producer Harry Fraud also contributing.

 Stated Hip Hop Vibe in February 2013, "Though he is overlooked in the wake of Chief Keef, Rockie Fresh, and Lil Reese, it is highly likely that Sir Michael Rocks is Chicago's biggest newer artist.
 He performed at SXSW 2013 in Austin, having performed at the festival annually since 2007.
 As of February 2013 he was associated with but not signed to Jet Life Recordings, instead remaining independent.
 On May 30, 2013, he released the mixtape While You Wait..., a ten track project with guest appearances by artists such as Ab-Soul, Mac Miller, and Larry Fisherman, who also contributed to production.

 2013–17: Banco, Guest Appearances

 His debut album Banco was released on July 29, 2014.
 The album features guest appearances from Twista, Casey Veggies, Iamsu!, Mac Miller, Trinidad James, Too Short and Chuck Inglish.

 Rocks continues to be active as a guest artist, and he has contributed to tracks by artists such as Dom Kennedy, Ski Beatz, Sean O'Connell, Curren$y, Rapsody, Dizzy Wright, Freddie Gibbs, and The World's Freshest.
 In April 2014 he contributed to the Chuck Inglish album Convertibles, which was preceded by three singles – one of which was "Swervin'" featuring Rocks and Polyester the Saint.

-Rocks appeared of Famsquadilliana's "Sport Coat Willie" project alongside Tuki Carter on "I Get It" and the remix of their record "I Get Me Me".
+Rocks appeared on Famsquadilliana's Sport Coat Willie project alongside Tuki Carter on "I Get It" and the remix of their record "I Get Me Me".